-Permanent Collection selected this bracelet, as well as the Blunk Double Hoop Earrings in Collection Two, to be faithfully reproduced in exceptionally limited quantities so that Blunk’s rare designs could become part of the collections of a new generation of women.
+Permanent Collection selected this bracelet to be faithfully reproduced in exceptionally limited quantities so that Blunk’s rare designs could become part of the collections of a new generation.
+Learn more about JB Blunk Estate.

 Based on a unique piece by JB Blunk